Last Updated: March 6, 2025

 If your company fits this description, consider our top VPN picks:

-1. ExpressVPN: This app earns five stars, with lighting-fast speeds, an independently audited zero-logs policy, and over 94 server locations.
+1. ExpressVPN: This app earns five stars, with lightning-fast speeds, an independently audited zero-logs policy, and over 94 server locations.
 Plus, it’s compatible with all major operating systems and device types.
 It allows 8 simultaneous connections.
 You can try it out risk-free with a 30-day refund guarantee.

 2. Private Internet Access: This provider offers bulk discounts on business subscriptions.
 It also has built-in malware protection and supports AES-128 encryption for older devices.
 If you find a better solution, you can claim a refund within 30 days.